VelOBor/StarCitizen_mining_controller/README.md

 # StarCitizen_mining_controller
-This is the repository for SaltyNUggeTZ's DIY mining controller for Star Citizen game The wirng diagram is designed in fritzing, and the 3D model in Autodesk Fusion360 (startup license, free for non-profit), code is written in VSCode PlatformIO.
+This is the repository for SaltyNUggeTZ's DIY mining controller for Star Citizen game;
+The wirng diagram is designed in fritzing, and the 3D model in Autodesk Fusion360 (startup license, free for non-profit),;
+code is written in VSCode PlatformIO.;
 The entire project is done in open source (or otherwise free for non-profit) software and hardware.
 The controller is based on an Arduino Pro Micro board and joystick.h library by M. Heironimus and can be found at https://github.com/MHeironimus/ArduinoJoystickLibrary